 This home office desk layout makes it easy to work or do anything else the moment you roll out of bed.
 However, it’s crucial to be mindful of two things, getting enough sleep and avoiding distractions.
 Having your desk next to the bed makes it enticing to get a quick nap, but it can quickly mess up your sleep cycles.

-Pros and Cons of Placing Desk Next to the Bed
+Pros of Placing Desk Next to the Bed

 - It's comfortable and easy to access.